oroinc/phpstan-rules/README.md

      ```

 ## Static code analysis - Configuration
-Trusted Data is organized per bundle, each separate config file is placed in `conf.d` directory.
-All of them are merged in `trusted_data.neon` with help of `includes`
+Trusted Data is organized per bundle, each separate config file is placed in `Tests/trusted_data.neon` and loaded automatically.
+Configuration tree in `Tests/trusted_data.neon` files is organized under `trusted_data` root.
+Trusted data may be also configured via DI as `sql_injection_testing.trusted_data`.

-If a variable, a property or a method are considered safe after a detailed manual analysis, they may be added to Trusted Data.
+If a variable, a property or a method are considered safe after a detailed manual analysis, they may be added to `Tests/trusted_data.neon`.
 Such items will be marked as safe during further checks and skipped.

 Available Trusted Data configuration sections are: